-Trump again upends stimulus strategy, complaining Mnuchin hasn’t ‘come home with the bacon’
+Trump again upends stimulus strategy, complaining that Mnuchin hasn’t ‘come home with the bacon’

-Trump said he’s communicated his views to Mnuchin.
 “I’ve told him.
-So far he hasn’t come home with the bacon.”
+So far, he hasn’t come home with the bacon," the president said.

-Trump’s latest comments illustrate the fluid and disorganized state of affairs in the stimulus talks at a time when the economic recovery appears to be stalling.
+Trump’s latest comments illustrate the fluid and disorganized state of affairs in the stimulus talks at a time when the economic recovery appears to be stalling less than three weeks from the election.

-Mnuchin and Pelosi have negotiated for days even though Trump keeps changing what he is willing to offer, often in Twitter posts or media interviews.
-Senate Majority Leader Mitch McConnell (R-Ky.), meanwhile, is distancing himself and Republican senators from the White House’s rapidly growing spending package and attempting to advance a smaller-scale, $500 billion plan next week.
+Mnuchin and Pelosi (D-Cailf.) have negotiated for days even though Trump keeps changing what he is willing to offer, often in Twitter posts or media interviews.
+Senate Majority Leader Mitch McConnell (R-Ky.), meanwhile, is distancing himself and Republican senators from the White House’s rapidly growing spending package and attempting to advance a smaller-scale $500 billion plan next week.

-“I’m proposing what we think is appropriate,” McConnell told reporters in Kentucky Thursday when asked about Trump’s “Go big” insistence.
+“I’m proposing what we think is appropriate,” McConnell told reporters in Kentucky on Thursday when asked about Trump’s “Go big” insistence.
 “I’m putting on the floor what we think is appropriate to tackle this disease at this point.”

+As for the higher numbers entertained by the administration, McConnell said: “That’s where the administration’s willing to go.
+My members think what we laid out, a half a trillion dollars, highly targeted, is the best way to go.”

 Trump seemed unaware of or indifferent to the GOP objections to big new spending.